CAT 2024 Topper Interview: Here's How Gourav Agrawal Aced CAT With a 99.83 Percentile

 Question: The number of employees of M/S Dabur India Ltd whose first preference is either South Indian or Continental and whose second preference is either Awadhi or Chinese is what per cent of the employees whose first preference is Bangladeshi and second preference Bengali cuisine (rounded to the first decimal place)?

-At the Happily Tipsy Bar, the chief bar-tender, after a lot of experimentation found out that Vodka, White Rum, Gin and Tequila if mixed in different concentrations can create four very exciting cocktails which he named as the Teqnical, the Hard Haddock, the Fiery Ginie and the Russian Heat.
+Directions for question: At the Happily Tipsy Bar, the chief bar-tender, after a lot of experimentation found out that Vodka, White Rum, Gin, and Tequila if mixed in different concentrations can create four very exciting cocktails which he named the Teqnical, Hard Haddock, the Fiery Ginie and the Russian Heat.
 The respective percentage alcohol concentrations of the cocktails are provided in the chart below.

-He priced them at Rs 160, Rs 400, Rs 320 and Rs 240 per single peg respectively.
-On specific orders from customers, he was ready to mix two or more drinks in the ratio as fancied by the customer.
+He priced them at Rs 160, Rs 400, Rs 320, and Rs 240 per single peg respectively.
+On specific orders from customers, he was ready to mix two or more drinks in the ratio fancied by the customer.

 Alcohol Vodka White Rum Gin Tequila